 Once your graduation has been processed by Student Records and your credential has been awarded, you must stop working immediately.
-To see if your credential has been awarded, check your unofficial transcripts by logging in to your myBCIT account and clicking Student Self Service > Transcript – unofficial and request official > View unofficial transcript and then looking in the “Credential Information” section.
+To see if your credential has been awarded, check your unofficial transcripts by logging in to your myBCIT account, clicking Student Self Service > Transcript – unofficial and request official > View unofficial transcript and then looking in the “Credential Information” section.

-If you submit PGWP application while your study permit is still valid, you may be eligible to work full-time while you are waiting for a decision to be made on your application.
+If you submit a PGWP application while your study permit is still valid, you may be eligible to work full-time while you are waiting for a decision to be made on your application.

 6. Get ready for your career